luis-cj/luis-cj/README.md

 # Hi there, I'm Luis 👋

-I'm a mechanical engineer transitioning to the data science industry.
+I'm an energy engineer transitioning to the data science industry.
 I'm passionate about leveraging data to create valuable insights and solve real-world problems for businesses.

 ## Projects